Randkill/Randkill.github.io/about.md

 * Professor: Dr. Mahsa Soheil Shamaei

 <br>
-Roles for above experiences: Teaching students, giving examples and solving their problems
+Roles for the above experiences: Teaching students, giving examples and solving their problems
 <br>

 ---